 A business line of credit gives you on-going access to funds for your day-to-day operations.

-If you prefer a one-time lump sum of money, a loan may be right for you.
+If you prefer a one-time lump sum of money, a funding may be right for you.
 Or, if you want to protect your business from unexpected cash shortfalls, choose overdraft protection instead.

-You may qualify for a lower interest rate if you secure your business line of credit with a valuable asset, like a piece of equipment.
+You may qualify for a lower cost of working capital if you secure your business line of credit with a valuable asset, like a piece of equipment.
 Your credit score may also affect the amount of interest you pay.
-If you have a higher credit score, you may get a lower the interest rate.
+If you have a higher credit score, you may get a lower the cost of working capital.

 In addition to the interest charges, an annual fee for a LOC is not uncommon.
 If your business frequently accesses the LOC, transaction fees may also apply.